wormhole-foundation/wormhole-docs/learn/governance/multigov-overview.md

 ### Key Features

 - **Hub and Spoke model** - central coordination on a hub chain with participation from multiple spoke chains.
-A hub chain is the chain where governance state lives while the spoke chains can be thought of as extensions of governance that allow for participation by token holders on other chains.
+A hub chain is where the governance state lives, while the spoke chains can be considered extensions of governance that allow for participation by token holders on other chains
 - **Cross-Chain voting** - token holders on any integrated chain can cast votes
 - **Vote aggregation** - votes from all chains are collected and tallied on the hub
 - **Cross-Chain proposal execution** - approved proposals can be executed across multiple chains